GitToby/simple-server/readme.md

 # Super simple [FastAPI](https://fastapi.tiangolo.com) server with static UI
-an example of how to serve up static files with a fastPI server
+an example of how to structure and serve up static files with a fastAPI server